What is a project charter? (+ project charter template)

 💡 Plaky Pro Tip

-In addition to predicting start and end dates, identify all key project milestones and when they will be completed.
+Apart from predicting anticipated start and end dates, it’s advised to identify all key project milestones and when they will be completed.

-In this section, you need to provide a list of potential risks and explain how they can affect the outcome of your project.
+Providing a list of potential project risks and explaining how they can affect the outcome of your project in the early stages can help mitigate more significant issues later in the project.

 So, take your time to ponder potential project risks and write down what could go wrong.

-Make a list of people who will participate in the project and specify their roles and responsibilities.
+Make a list of people who will participate in the project and specify their project roles and responsibilities

 • Who will be responsible for managing the project?

-• What are other people who will be working on the project?
+• Who are the other people who will be working on the project?

 • What are their responsibilities?